 We all have elderly loved ones in our lives, whether they are relatives, neighbors, friends, or coworkers.
 In today’s fast-paced world where information gets passed around online and people are less likely to pick up the phone to check in on one another, elderly loved ones are more susceptible to abuse and exploitation.

 Elder abuse can take many forms, including physical, emotional, or financial abuse.
 According to a 2015 study in the New England Journal of Medicine, 1 in 10 Americans over the age of 60 have experienced some form of abuse.
-We must protect our elderly loved ones from those who prey on our seniors for financial gain and attack the elderly because they think they can’t fight back.
+We must protect our elderly loved ones from those who prey on our seniors for financial gain and attack the elderly because they think the elderly can’t fight back.

-A report from the Wisconsin Department of Health Services report said that in 2015, nearly 18 percent of elder abuse calls involved financial exploitation.
-To protect yourself or an elderly loved one from financial exploitation, the Wisconsin Department of Agriculture, Trade and Consumer Protection advises the following:
+A report from the Wisconsin Department of Health Services (DHS) report said that in 2015, nearly 18 percent of elder abuse calls involved financial exploitation.
+To protect yourself or an elderly loved one from financial exploitation, the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) advises the following: